DePaul Blue Demons: Women's basketball

 DePaul's NCAA women's basketball team has reached the Sweet 16 multiple times in the program's history.
 Doug Bruno was the head women's basketball coach from 1988 to 2024.
 Jill Pizzotti has become the team's new head coach starting the 2025–2026 season.

 The team currently plays their home games at Wintrust Arena adjacent to the McCormick Place convention center and select games at McGrath-Phillips Arena.

 Men's soccer

 The DePaul Blue Demons men's soccer team represents DePaul University in the Big East Conference in Division I of the National Collegiate Athletic Association (NCAA).

 Softball

 Liz Bouck-Jagielski has been the team's head coach since the start of the 2025 season, replacing former DePaul All-American pitcher Tracie Adix-Zins after six seasons.

 Women's volleyball

 The DePaul Blue Demons women's volleyball team competes in NCAA Division I volleyball and is part of the Big East Conference.

+On September 4, 2026, the Blue Demons hosted the largest indoor women's collegiate volleyball game in state history against the #1 ranked Nebraska Cornhuskers at Wintrust Arena.
+The event was attended by 8,786 fans.
+Nebraska would win the game 3-0.

 Former Sports

+Baseball

+DePaul hosted a varsity intercollegiate baseball team until 1979.

+Football

-The university hosted an intercollegiate football team from 1898-1938.
+DePaul hosted a varsity intercollegiate football team from 1898–1938.